 Yeah.
-I mean like they showed us studies where you literally do three minutes of high-intensity interval training, okay I won’t be able to, it’s not really a study.
+I mean like they showed us studies where you literally do three minutes of high-intensity interval training, okay, it’s not really a study.
 It was that one show.
 It wasn’t a study.
-It was that show where that guy did high-intensity exercise for three minutes a day and they were measuring the changes and just doing three minutes a day of high-intensity training, gaining massive benefits.
-So I don’t get how spending hours in the gym every day is going to…
+It was that show where that guy did high-intensity exercise for three minutes a day and they were measuring the changes and just doing three minutes a day of high-intensity training, gained him massive benefits.
+So, I don’t get how spending hours in the gym every day is going to…

 Are you talking about Vishen Lakhiani?

 That’s just with the trainers.
 They probably have to train on their own as well, like exercise basically all the time.
-I don’t know if it is all the time, I might be exaggerating, but
+I don’t know if it is all the time, I might be exaggerating.

 Yeah, it’s sort of almost saying you have to just exercise your way into being thinner or healthier or whatever.

-I think I remember there was this Biggest Loser diet printout that I got one day cause I’ve been obsessed with Jillian Michaels like my whole life.
-And um, she was one of the original trainers on The Biggest Loser.
-So I found this Biggest Loser diet and I think it’s what the show released and you ate around 1200 calories a day.
+I think I remember there was this Biggest Loser diet printout that I got one day because I’ve been obsessed with Jillian Michaels like my whole life.
+And she was one of the original trainers on The Biggest Loser.
+So, I found this Biggest Loser diet and I think it’s what the show released, and you ate around 1200 calories a day.
 It was either 1200 or 1300, but it was quite low.
-And then I just thought, with the amount that they exercise as well, it was, well, I couldn’t stick to it, but you know, I remember that diet.
+And then I just thought, with the amount that they exercise as well, it was, well, I couldn’t stick to it, but I remember that diet.

-I haven’t seen that many people.
-It was a lot of loose skin on The Biggest Loser, I don’t know.
+I haven’t seen that many people with a lot of loose skin on The Biggest Loser, I don’t know.
 But, on most shows that I’ve seen where people have lost a lot of weight.
 Um, they needed some sort of skin surgery maybe.
 But yeah, you actually get The Biggest Loser effect.
-Like that’s what they refer to it in studies where, um, cause they took a look at a lot of people who were on The Biggest Loser and their basal metabolic rates.
+Like that’s what they refer to it in studies.
+They took a look at a lot of people who were on The Biggest Loser and their basal metabolic rates.
 So the amount of energy that their bodies burn during a day lowered a lot during the experience and now just to maintain their weight, they have to eat a lot less than they used to.
 So that’s why most of the people who’ve been on The Biggest Loser gained the weight back.

 Yes.
-Um, like we discussed in the previous podcast where you can’t have a massive reduction in calories because it almost like shocks your body into like this scarcity mode where it’s like: “Oh shit, we’re going into a tough time.
+Like we discussed in the previous podcast where you can’t have a massive reduction in calories because it almost like shocks your body into like this scarcity mode where it’s like: “Oh shit, we’re going into a tough time.
 You’re going to be starving.”
 So it really wants to hold onto fat.
-Um, where if you sort of just gradually reduce your calories and like taper into it and then also have periods where you eat more and take breaks.
-Yeah.
-Take diet breaks to encourage.
-I mean I’ve heard of um, a few studies where they were sort of saying that there was a group that had diet breaks and a group that didn’t and basically, there was very little difference between the two in weight loss and the one got to take diet breaks and the one didn’t.
+Where if you sort of just gradually reduce your calories and like taper into it and then also have periods where you eat more and take breaks.
+Take diet breaks encouragement.
+I mean I’ve heard of a few studies where they were sort of saying that there was a group that had diet breaks and a group that didn’t and basically, there was very little difference between the two in weight loss.
+The one got to take diet breaks and the one didn’t.
 And you think: “Oh, the people that didn’t take a break from their diet were going to lose some more weight.
 And it was like: “Nope, they didn’t.”
-So yeah, it’s very interesting to just not be completely like in starvation mode when you have such low calories and a huge amount of exercise.
+So, it’s very interesting to just not be completely in starvation mode when you have such low calories and a huge amount of exercise.
 It’s obviously going to put you in a really bad place and your metabolism is going to be really low.
 It’s going to be trying to hold onto any calories you consume.

 So, why is exercise good for you?
 One thing, mental health, like I feel way better when I’m exercising.
 If I don’t exercise, it only takes three days and I start feeling quite blue.